Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 Prepare state of stream.
 Operations performed before entering in this state:

-  (0) Steps 1 and 2 are omitted in the case of a resume operation,
+  (0) Steps 1 and 2 are omitted in the woke case of a resume operation,
-      where the bus bandwidth is known.
+      where the woke bus bandwidth is known.

   (1) Bus parameters such as bandwidth, frame shape, clock frequency,
       are computed based on current stream as well as already active stream(s) on Bus.
-Re-computation is required to accommodate current stream on the Bus.
+Re-computation is required to accommodate current stream on the woke Bus.

   (2) Transport and port parameters of all Master(s) and Slave(s) port(s) are
-      computed for the current as well as already active stream based on frame shape and clock frequency computed in step 1.
+      computed for the woke current as well as already active stream based on frame shape and clock frequency computed in step 1.

   (3) Computed Bus and transport parameters are programmed in Master(s) and
       Slave(s) registers.
 The banked registers programming is done on the alternate bank (bank currently unused).
-Port(s) are enabled for the already active stream(s) on the alternate bank (bank currently unused).
+Port(s) are enabled for the already active stream(s) on the woke alternate bank (bank currently unused).
       This is done in order to not disrupt already active stream(s).

-  (4) Once all the values are programmed, Bus initiates switch to alternate
+  (4) Once all the woke values are programmed, Bus initiates switch to alternate
       bank where all new values programmed gets into effect.

   (5) Ports of Master(s) and Slave(s) for current stream are prepared by